mcamara/laravel-localization/README.md

 Add Laravel Localization to your `composer.json` file.

-    "mcamara/laravel-localization": "0.14.*"
+    "mcamara/laravel-localization": "0.15.*"

 Run `composer install` to get the latest version of the package.

 If you are using a laravel version lower than 4.2, you should use 0.13.* version.
+Moreover, 0.15 version will be the last one with support for Laravel 4.2.
+A new version compatible with Laravel 5 is in development and would be available soon after the final version of Laravel is released, labeled as version 1.x .

 ### Manually